-Top five cybersecurity tips Top five cybersecurity tips
+Top five cyber-security tips

-In a digitised economy, how prepared are small businesses to face cyber threats?
+How prepared are small businesses to face cyber threats?

 Scroll down to see what small businesses can do to address the bad habits that create vulnerabilities and top tips on how to keep safe.

-Top 5 cybersecurity tips
+Top five cyber-security tips

-What measures can businesses take to shore up their cybersecurity?
+What measures can businesses take to shore up their cyber-security?

 1. Update your systems and software regularly

-2. Install basic cybersecurity protections
+2. Install basic cyber-security protections

 3. Use multi-factor authentication and practice good password hygiene

-Make sure all employees are meeting password best practices, using long, complex and unique passwords across their accounts.
-Using a password manager is a useful tool to help with this.
-Equally important, is enabling multi-factor authentication (MFA) wherever possible.
+Make sure you and all your employees are meeting password best practices.
+That means using long, complex and unique passwords across all of your accounts.
+Duplicating your passwords or sharing them is a big no-no. Using a password manager is a useful tool to help with this.

 4. Back up your data

-To ensure important data is not lost during a cyber-attack, you need to regularly back it up.
+To ensure important data is not lost during a cyber-attack, you need to regularly back up your data.
 Even better, you should back your data up on an offline drive.
-This ensures it can be recovered quickly and reduces the leverage cybercriminals have to blackmail you.

 5. Implement security awareness training

-Guide to cybersecurity for small businesses
+Guide to cyber-security for small businesses

 Business are exposed to more risks than ever before.
-Read our guide to cyber security for small businesses to understand the threats out there and what you can do to mitigate them.
+Read our guide to cyber-security for small businesses to understand the threats out there and what you can do to mitigate them.

 How do people pick their passwords?

-2. Randomly generated
+- Randomly generated

-3. Place names (i.e. towns, cities)
+- Place names (i.e. towns, cities)

-4. Numbers
+- Numbers

-5. Animals (pets)
+- Animals (pets)

-7. Key calendar dates
+- Key calendar dates

-9. Sports teams
+- Sports teams

-10. Food
+- Food

 Authorised by the FCA